Home News Features Examples Code FAQ License

 Femto OS roadmap

-A number of functionalities are lacking at this moment.
+The OS is fairly complete by now, although there is always room for more.
 I will however not add any code that increases the core code of the OS.
 Adding optional functionality (i.e. which can be left out depending on the configuration parameters) can be taken into consideration.
-Most important for me in the near future is a file system on the EEPROM.
-After that i will probably work on some kind of IPv2, to couple multiple avr's.
+I have some small wishes, like a simple heap manager.

 Femto OS demo application in Figures